elijahbs/The-Kids-Are-All-Right/README.md

 * ```survey\consent\``` contains the informed consent forms provided to participants. ```survey\consent\adult_consent.docx``` is the informed consent form presented to Prolific crowdworkers. ```survey\consent\parental_consent.docx``` is the informed consent form presented to parents of teenage partiicpants. ```survey\consent\ES_parental_consent.docx``` is the Spanish translated version of the parental consent form. ```survey\consent\teen_assent.docx``` is the assent form presented to teenage participants.
 * ```survey\experiment\``` contains the text of the survey instruments used to collect data for the experiment. ```survey\experiment\parent_survey.docx``` is the demographic questionaire which parents filled out on behalf of their children. ```survey\experiment\ES_parent_survey.docx``` is the Spanish translated version of the parental demographic questionaire. ```survey\experiment\teen_survey.docx``` contains the survey instrument which teenage participants saw. ```survey\experiment\adult_survey.docx``` contains the survey instrument whch adult partiicpants saw.
 Finally, ```survey\experiment\teen_compensation_survey.docx``` contains the survey used to collect email addresses from teen participants for compensation purposes.
 * ```recruitment\``` contains the recruitment materials used for the experiment. ```recruitment\paremt_poster.png``` is the poster distributed to parents via snowball sampling and Peachjar.  ```recruitment\prolific.docx``` contains the text of the posting used to recruit crowdworkers on Prolific.

-## Avaliability

-This artifact is published on [Github](https://github.com/elijahbs/The-Kids-Are-All-Right) and [Zenodo](https://doi.org/10.5281/zenodo.13910586).
-For the most up to date version, please see the Github repository.